solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 Obviously continous integration/deployment is better than sporadic integration or occasional delivery, but assuming 100x more capacity for computation and storage, we would be now have instantaneous delivery/integration instead.
 Instead of having to wait 5 minutes or 15 minutes for test results, we would have them in seconds.
 A second is so close to real-time that it would not matter to our puny monkey brains anymore.
+That would be totally awesome, would't it?

 ### Who dares wins